31 Perennial Flowers For Shaded Gardens With Limited Sun

 Lilyturf

-Lilyturf is a shade plant known for its grassy foliage and its blades of purple or white flowers in the late summer.
-It grows in zones 5 through 10 and is usually under a foot tall.
-This plant grows very easily, with very little intervention and it can survive some drought.
+Lilyturf is a shade plant known for its grassy foliage and its purple or white flower spikes that form in late summer.
+It is hardy in zones 4 through 10, reaching no more than a foot tall.
+Just like lily of the valley, it can be invasive and grows very easily, with very little intervention.

 Lungwort

-Grown in zones 4 through 8 and reaching under a foot in height, Lungwort needs moist, well-drained soil.
-Despite its somewhat odd name, this plant is uniquely beautiful.
-You can recognize Lungwort from its white dappled green leaves and its spray of differently colored flowers.
+Grown in zones 4 through 8 and reaching under a foot in height, lungwort needs moist, well-drained soil.
+Despite its odd name, this plant is uniquely beautiful.
+You can recognize it from its white dappled green leaves and its spray of multicolored flowers.

-Within a single Lungwort plant, you can see colors ranging from pink to blue.
-This range is because the small pink flowers turn blue as they mature.
-It is vital to keep this plant in the shade and keep its soil watered.
+Within a single plant, you’ll see flower colors ranging from pink to blue.
+This range is due to the small pink flowers that turn blue as they mature.
+Keep this plant in the shade and keep its soil watered to help it thrive.

 Meadow Rue

-Meadow Rue can grow from six inches to six feet tall in zones 5 through 8.
-With tiny flowers like lilac stars, Meadow rue is a charming perennial to add to any shade garden.
-This plant can grow in a range of sizes.
+Meadow rue reaches two to three feet tall, and thrives in zones 5 through 8.
+With tiny flowers like lilac stars, meadow rue is a charming perennial to add to any shade garden.

-At maturity, it can creep along the ground or reach up to six feet.
-While Meadow Rue can survive the full sun, it significantly prefers at least some shade and moist, well-drained soil.
+At maturity, these plants creep along the ground.
+While meadow rue can survive the full sun, it prefers at least some shade and moist, well-drained soil.
 If you live somewhere warm, shade is essential.

 Monkshood